krystofl/dotfiles/vim/README.md

 # Command Mode

 ## Moving Around
-- h moves the cursor one character to the left.
-- j moves the cursor down one line.
-- k moves the cursor up one line.
-- l moves the cursor one character to the right.

 - 0 moves the cursor to the beginning of the line.
 - $ moves the cursor to the end of the line.
 - w move forward one word.